BrightBlu/RLAssetAllocation/README.md

 FAN, Kwan Wai (kwfanaa@connect.ust.hk) 05037383

 ## Project Status
-The repository is for the assignment 1 of MAFS5370/MSBD6000M Spring 2025.
+The repository is for the Assignment 1 of MAFS5370/MSBD6000M Spring 2025.

 All planned algorithms have been implemented and evaluated:
 - Q-Learning with different variants (wealth-based, constant/exponential weights)